DevEnv-94/logging_project/README.md

 #### Indexes

-* Created Indexes with one shard and two replicas
+* Indexes were created with one shard and two replicas.

-* In Elastic Docs is recommended that one shard have not to be more than 50GB
+* According to the Elastic documentation, it is recommended that each shard should not exceed 50GB.

 ```bash